RachWalm/spelling-game/README.md

 click to close dialogue by button or escape

-bug : double listening of handle event where it was in the input HTML and again in the JS
+bug : double listening of handle event where it was in the input HTML and again in the JS :upper and lower case if don't delete although it listens for the letter keeps the letter recorded in the box that was first typed